valeriog2023/DSFS/ch12/readme.md

     - load the dataset
     - plot the iris datase
  - knearest2.py will split the dataset into training and test and run the classifier
+ - kneares3.py will run some test to show the "curse of Dimensionality"

 &nbsp;
 **Note:**
 ML DATASETS are available here: https://archive.ics.uci.edu